Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes are expected to be beneficial as they would simplify and modernize requirements, including the permission to use electronic shipping documents instead of paper (for rail and remotely piloted aircraft), which would provide greater flexibility and reduce administrative burden for industry.
+The proposed regulations are expected to be beneficial as they would simplify and modernize requirements, including the permission to use electronic shipping documents instead of paper (for rail and remotely piloted aircraft), which would provide greater flexibility and reduce administrative burden for industry.

 Regulatory cooperation efforts (domestic and international)